vijay35/junit-get-started/README.md

 #### If you can't install IDE and Java use online java compilers such as jdoodle.com/online-java-compiler.

 ## <a id="cont"></a>Contribution Guidelines
+1. For this you need to learn junit.
+Link for learning : https://www.tutorialspoint.com/junit/
 1. Add a **new** test class under src/test/java for the suite of test cases to be added.
 2. Add 5 JUnit test cases in that class, one for each:
 		-assertTrue